 Note:

 After the domain resolution issue is fixed, check whether the domains can be resolved properly.
-If yes, wait for 3 minutes and then go to the CVM console to confirm whether there is monitoring data.
+If yes, wait 3 minutes and then go to the CVM console to confirm whether there is monitoring data.

+1. Check whether the reporting domains can be resolved properly.
 Run the following commands to check whether these 4 domains can be resolved properly:

 ping -n 1 update2.agent.tencentyun.com